How to become Micro-influencer and what does it mean?

 And this is not just a figure, but a new milestone that shapes the importance of micro-influencers and benefits them in many ways.
 Not only their popularity keeps on rising, but their opinions often influence decisions of their fellows.

 - The ability of micro-influencers to inspire people and prompt ideas and beliefs is highly valued by astute marketers who look for new ways to promote their brands to wider audiences.
-The reason is that smaller-scale influencers are real and sincere people who are more affordable than fully-fledged celebs, have more focused audiences and interact with them more often than their famous counterparts.
+The reason is that smaller-scale influencers are real and sincere personalities who are more affordable than fully-fledged celebs, have more focused audiences, and interact with them more often than their famous counterparts.